MEAG MUNICH ERGO Kapitalanlagegesellschaft mbH Makes New $3.31 Million Investment in Reinsurance Group of America, Incorporated (NYSE:RGA)

-MEAG MUNICH ERGO Kapitalanlagegesellschaft mbH acquired a new stake in shares of Reinsurance Group of America, Incorporated (NYSE:RGA) during the 1st quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
-The firm acquired 26,230 shares of the insurance provider’s stock, valued at approximately $3,306,000.
+MEAG MUNICH ERGO Kapitalanlagegesellschaft mbH purchased a new position in shares of Reinsurance Group of America, Incorporated (NYSE:RGA) in the 1st quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
+The firm purchased 26,230 shares of the insurance provider’s stock, valued at approximately $3,306,000.

+Several other hedge funds and other institutional investors have also recently modified their holdings of the company.
+Duncker Streett & Co.
+Inc. acquired a new position in shares of Reinsurance Group of America in the fourth quarter valued at approximately $33,000.
+CI Investments Inc. boosted its position in Reinsurance Group of America by 61.2% in the 4th quarter.
+CI Investments Inc. now owns 582 shares of the insurance provider’s stock valued at $67,000 after buying an additional 221 shares during the period.
+IFP Advisors Inc boosted its position in Reinsurance Group of America by 26.5% in the 4th quarter.
+IFP Advisors Inc now owns 1,190 shares of the insurance provider’s stock valued at $133,000 after buying an additional 249 shares during the period.
+Fieldpoint Private Securities LLC acquired a new position in shares of Reinsurance Group of America in the fourth quarter worth $142,000.
+Finally, Harbour Capital Advisors LLC purchased a new stake in shares of Reinsurance Group of America during the first quarter worth $233,000.
+94.58% of the stock is owned by institutional investors and hedge funds.

 The firm also recently announced a quarterly dividend, which was paid on Thursday, March 4th.
-Investors of record on Thursday, February 18th were paid a dividend of $0.70 per share.
-The ex-dividend date of this dividend was Wednesday, February 17th.
-This represents a $2.80 annualized dividend and a yield of 2.16%.
-Reinsurance Group of America’s dividend payout ratio (DPR) is 20.97%.
+Stockholders of record on Thursday, February 18th were issued a $0.70 dividend.
+The ex-dividend date was Wednesday, February 17th.
+This represents a $2.80 dividend on an annualized basis and a dividend yield of 2.16%.
+Reinsurance Group of America’s payout ratio is 20.97%.

-Several equities research analysts have recently issued reports on the company.
-Piper Sandler raised their price objective on Reinsurance Group of America from $127.00 to $130.00 and gave the company an “overweight” rating in a research note on Wednesday, January 6th.
-Credit Suisse Group cut shares of Reinsurance Group of America from a “neutral” rating to an “underperform” rating and cut their price objective for the company from $96.00 to $76.00 in a research report on Friday, January 29th.
-TheStreet cut shares of Reinsurance Group of America from a “b-” rating to a “c” rating in a research note on Monday, February 8th.
-JPMorgan Chase & Co. raised their price target on Reinsurance Group of America from $122.00 to $137.00 and gave the stock a “neutral” rating in a research note on Monday, April 5th.
-Finally, Citigroup increased their target price on Reinsurance Group of America from $135.00 to $146.00 in a research note on Wednesday, March 31st.
-Three investment analysts have rated the stock with a sell rating, two have given a hold rating and three have issued a buy rating to the company’s stock.
-The stock currently has an average rating of “Hold” and a consensus target price of $121.56.
+Several research firms recently commented on RGA.
+Credit Suisse Group cut Reinsurance Group of America from a “neutral” rating to an “underperform” rating and lowered their target price for the stock from $96.00 to $76.00 in a research note on Friday, January 29th.
+Zacks Investment Research downgraded Reinsurance Group of America from a “hold” rating to a “strong sell” rating and set a $109.00 price objective for the company. in a research report on Wednesday, March 31st.
+Piper Sandler raised their target price on shares of Reinsurance Group of America from $127.00 to $130.00 and gave the company an “overweight” rating in a report on Wednesday, January 6th.
+Morgan Stanley boosted their price target on shares of Reinsurance Group of America from $115.00 to $126.00 and gave the stock an “underweight” rating in a report on Thursday, April 1st.
+Finally, TheStreet lowered shares of Reinsurance Group of America from a “b-” rating to a “c” rating in a report on Monday, February 8th.
+Three equities research analysts have rated the stock with a sell rating, two have assigned a hold rating and three have assigned a buy rating to the stock.
+The stock has a consensus rating of “Hold” and an average target price of $121.56.

 Reinsurance Group of America Company Profile